 The USCIS National Records Center (NRC) opened on November 15, 1999, and processes applicants' direct FOIA requests for alien records as well as requests received by USCIS field offices.
 Because FIPS can be accessed from any location, the NRC processes the primary FOIA/PA workload, while USCIS FOIA/PA in Burlington, Vermont (Vermont) processes personnel-related and contract related requests, and USCIS Headquarters (HQ) processes sensitive or high-profile records.
 The NRC indicated in January 2006 that they are processing 4,000 to 6,000 FOIA requests per month.
-The expectation is that processing times will be reduced due to processing streamlining, total dedication of FOIA/PA staff to process of FOIA is multi-leveled.
+The expectation is that processing times will be reduced due to processing streamlining, total dedication of FOIA/PA staff to processing, and the ability to electronically shift workload and files.
+However, the USCIS process of FOIA is multi-leveled.
 Although the FOIA request is submitted to USCIS, the request may involve other agencies, such as DOJ, Immigration and Customs Enforcement (ICE) or Customs and Border Patrol (CBP).
 USCIS does not have jurisdiction over other agencies, and has limited, if any, access to their databases.
 Thus, the acquisition of information between agencies causes delay and results in an unmet statutory mandate to process FOIA requests within 20 days.